35 Employee engagement survey questions for higher productivity

 29. Are you appropriately involved in decisions that affect your work?

 When employees understand the context in which they work, it becomes much easier for them to feel motivated toward larger objectives.
-Make sure that you’re being transparent with your team and show them that you believe in their skills by involving them in meetings where they could provide more input, a different perspective, and explore their strengths.
+Make sure that you’re being transparent with your team and show them that you believe in their skills by involving them in meetings where they can provide more input and different perspectives, and explore their strengths.

 Having a healthy relationship with your team matters both professionally and personally as employees need to feel supported to succeed.
 These questions help refine relationships to ensure they’re built on trust, communication, and mutual respect.
 Great managers are ones that are in tune with their employees’ needs.

-30. Is my direct manager someone I can trust?
+30. Is your direct manager someone you can trust?

 Having trust in the workplace is essential to leading a team successfully.
 Trust can be established in different ways for different employees.
 It starts with learning more about your team and demonstrating a genuine interest in who they are.
 Be transparent and clear with employees when it comes to their work, growth, and any feedback you provide.